 His going seemed like a gust of wind.

 With his supernatural power, he gained freedom,

-So he hurled up his begging bowl and leaped into space;
+So he hurled up his begging bowl and leaped into space (emphasis added);

 Like Monkey, Maudgalyayana is depicted leaping into the heavens to freely roam the cosmos at blinding speeds, the only difference being that he stands astride a magic alms bowl (fig. 6) and not a cloud.
 It’s important to note that the saint’s tale influenced the 13th-century precursor of the Ming Journey to the West.
 As I show in this article, Sun’s antecedent, the Monkey Pilgrim (Hou xingzhe, 猴行者), serves as a proxy for the saint because he wields magic weapons based on those used by Maudgalyayana, namely a golden-ringed monk’s staff and an alms bowl.
 The ringed staff would come to influence Sun’s signature weapon in Journey to the West, including its ability to change size and pick locks.
 Therefore, it’s possible the saint may have also influenced Monkey’s jumping.